GodheadSilo: History

 In 2015, godheadSilo reunited to play a concert in commemoration of Ralph's Corner, a Moorhead, Minnesota, music venue that closed in 2005.
 On April 1, 2016, Three Men and a Baby, a collaborative album between the Melvins and Mike Kunka, was released by Sub Pop.
-The album, which the Melvins recorded their parts back in 1998, was shelved and uncompleted until recently when Kunka and the Melvins finished it.
+The album, for which the Melvins recorded their parts back in 1998, was shelved and uncompleted until recently when Kunka and the Melvins finished it.

 The band did a short American tour in January 2017.
 Only ten shows were planned.
 When asked about the future of the band, Haugh showed interest in recording while Kunka did not.